Non-Fungible Yearn (NFY) Price Down 22.1% Over Last 7 Days

-Non-Fungible Yearn (CURRENCY:NFY) traded down 11.7% against the US dollar during the twenty-four hour period ending at 21:00 PM E.T. on August 29th.
-Non-Fungible Yearn has a market cap of $3.85 million and approximately $188,557.00 worth of Non-Fungible Yearn was traded on exchanges in the last 24 hours.
-In the last week, Non-Fungible Yearn has traded 22.1% lower against the US dollar.
-One Non-Fungible Yearn coin can currently be purchased for approximately $48.28 or 0.00098960 BTC on major cryptocurrency exchanges.
+Non-Fungible Yearn (CURRENCY:NFY) traded down 11.7% against the US dollar during the 1 day period ending at 18:00 PM Eastern on August 30th.
+Non-Fungible Yearn has a total market cap of $3.85 million and $188,557.00 worth of Non-Fungible Yearn was traded on exchanges in the last day.
+One Non-Fungible Yearn coin can now be bought for about $48.28 or 0.00098960 BTC on popular exchanges.
+During the last week, Non-Fungible Yearn has traded down 22.1% against the US dollar.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.